Walking Between Worlds -1

 Grave stone, North Leith Burial Ground

-The steps taken from one to the next, were equally, if not more important.
-We walked in memory of loved ones, and mused on life and mortality.
-It was an opportunity for exchange and silent contemplation.
+The steps we take from one stopping place to the next, are equally, if not more important, so take note of them too.
+You are invited to walk in memory of loved ones, and to muse on life and mortality.
+It is an opportunity for exchange and silent contemplation.

 Pilrig Church, Leith Walk.
 At the border between Leith and Edinburgh

-Meeting at the join of Pilrig Street and Leith Walk, opposite the location of the Boundary Bar (now renamed as Bier Hoose) which marked the former border between Leith and Edinburgh, it terminated at Robbies (the corner of Iona St and Leith Walk, more or less opposite the start) for libation and conversation about where we had been – both in ourselves and the city.
+The walk starts at the join of Pilrig Street and Leith Walk, opposite the location of the Boundary Bar (now renamed as Bier Hoose) which marked the former border between Leith and Edinburgh, and terminates at Robbies Bar on the corner of Iona St and Leith Walk, more or less opposite the start.
+There you can find libation and chat about where you have been – both in yourselves and the city.

 Psychogeography is ‘The study of the precise laws and specific effects of the geographical environment, consciously organised or not, on the emotions and behaviour of individuals.’